Maclean-D/three-assistant-glass/README.md

 2. Open a terminal and navigate to the project directory.

-3. Input your Vapi public key and assistant ID into the main.js file.
+3. Put your Vapi Assistant ID into main.js

 4. Install the required dependencies:
    ```